Pierre-Mansuy/OlfacTrack/metrics-explanation.md

 ### Odor/Control (Biological Significance)
 - These metrics connect spatial behavior to experimental treatment
-- Requires `Cote_Odor` information in your metadata file
+- Requires `Odor_Side` information in your metadata file
 - Indicates actual olfactory preferences
 - Labeled with suffixes like `_odor` and `_control`